-ppm=Parts per Million: one part per million is equivalent to half on an aspirin tablet dissolved in about 50 gallons of water.
+ppm=Parts per Million: one part per million is equal to one cup of food coloring in an Olympic size swimming pool (130,000 gallons).

-ppb=Parts per Billion: one part per billion is equivalent to half of an aspirin tablet dissolved in about 50,000 gallons of water.
+ppb=Parts per Billion: one part per billion is equal to one drop of food coloring in an Olympic size swimming pool (130,000 gallons).